LIGHT SEAFOOD MARINARA GUMBO

 Prepare 4 serving bowls with a small handful of fresh spinach leaves in each.
 Once the seafood is cooked through to the middle and most of the liquid has evaporated, remove mixture from the pan and serve into the bowls on top of the spinach.
 Finish with cracked pepper and salt flakes.

-Low FODMAP & Gluten Free
+Low FODMAP, Gluten Free, Dairy Free

 A flavoursome lunchtime dish that will fill you up until dinnertime, I frequently use this mouth-watering pesto recipe to accompany left over meats as I love re-heating dinners from the night before.
 The roasted pine nuts in this pesto recipe are simply divine and provide depth in what is an extremely palatable meal.